megantosh/ict-infrastructures/README.md

 ### Power Distribution
 The Industrial current has 380 Volts in 3 phases.
 The amount of current allowed in a data center are the Ampere on the *PDU* (Power Distribution Unit).

-There are one or more lines (for reliability and fault tolerance reasons) coming from different generators to the datacenter (i.e. each line 80 KW , 200 A more or less.
+There are one or more lines (for reliability and fault tolerance reasons) coming from different suppliers (or generators) to the datacenter (i.e. each line 80 KW , 200 A more or less.
 Can use it for 6 racks 32A / rack.
 Maybe I will not use the whole 32 A so I can put more racks).

 The lines are attached to an *UPS Uninterruptible Power Supply/Source*.
 It is a rack or half a rack with batteries (not enough to keep-on the servers) that in some cases can power the DC for ~20 minutes.
 There are a *Control Panel* and a *Generator*.
 When the power lines fail the UPS is active between their failure and the starting of the generator.
 The energy that arrives to the UPS should be divided among the servers and the switches.